 - All of your personal property will be taken away from you and stored until you get released.

 - You will then be allowed to make a phone call in order to talk to a family member, friend, or bail bondsman.

-- If you are expected to be released shortly, you might be allowed to wear your own clothes, otherwise you you will be given a jail uniform – the jumpsuit.
+- If you are expected to be released shortly, you might be allowed to wear your own clothes, otherwise you will be given a jail uniform – the jumpsuit.

 Have you been arrested and gone through jail intake?
 If so, please tell us how it happened.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that will help other people that get arrested get through the process?